Black Americans would feel the sting of Republican budget cut proposals | Health

 House Republicans backed some funding increases, however, such as a $96 million hike in homeless assistance grants.
 Republicans argue there are better ways to administer activities on their chopping block by merging them with similar programs or clawing back unspent funds.

 Democrats and President Joe Biden's administration disagree, saying the programs would wither.
-Meanwhile, low-income college students would see a $1,000 reduction in Pell Grants that most Black undergraduates obtain for tuition.
+Funding for low-income college students under the Pell Grant program, which most Black undergraduates obtain for tuition, would remain at last year's level under the bill approved by a House Republican-controlled subcommittee.
+That legislation has been stalled in the full committee.

 "Virtually every (House Appropriations) bill has riders blocking the ability of the Biden administration to focus on social justice and diversity," said Charles Kieffer, a former Democratic budget and appropriations aide.
 Republican Representative Tom Cole, who oversees housing funding, said reductions are the byproduct of tight spending caps on selective programs: "You have a top line ... and the top-line number is low."